LoginRadius/docs/content/tutorial/angular/index.md

   {{YOUR API KEY}} : API Key obtained in the [Get Credentials](#get-credentials) step.

 - Once the `Login` component is implemented.
 Set the `return_url` to point to the `/login` subdomain of your application.
 For example, in the local Angular instance, it can point to `http://localhost:4200/login`.
-This way, after logging in through the Auth Page (IDX) Login page, your user will be redirected to the Login component that we just implemented.
+This way, after logging in through the Auth Page (IDX), your user will be redirected to the Login component that we just implemented.

 ## Run and See Result